-(e) The Ford-Williams method was carried out in the usual way,20 i. e., by precipitation with chlorate and nitric acid, the precipitate being dissolved in ferrous sulphate, of which the excess was titrated.
+(e) The FORD-WILLIAMS method was carried out in the usual way, that is, by precipitation with chlorate and nitric acid, the precipitate being dissolved in a standard solution of ferrous sulphate, of which the excess was titrated.
 The factor determined empirically was 0.4959 times the iron value instead of the theoretical factor 0.4918.
 For example, 100 cc of the permanganate after reduction and treatment by the Ford-Williams method was equivalent to 39.67 cc instead of the theoretical 40 cc of permanganate.

-(f) In the von Knorre21 method the manganese was precipitated with ammonium persulphate in a solution containing not over 4 per cent of free sulphuric acid.
+(f) In the VON KNORRE method the manganese was precipitated with ammonium persulphate in a solution containing not over 4 per cent of free sulphuric acid.
 The precipitate was then dissolved in excess of ferrous sulphate solution as in the preceding method.
 The empirical factor was found to be 0.5058 times the iron value instead of the theoretical 0.4918.

-(g) The Bismuthate method, carried out according to Blair,20 was found to require the theoretical factor; 0.1967 times the iron value.
+(g) The BISMUTHATE method, carried out according to Blair, was found to require the theoretical factor, 0.1967 times the iron value.
 That is, a given volume of permanganate, after reduction and reoxidation by the bismuthate method, was equivalent to the original volume of permanganate.